sfbuysse/SW_IT_PopDiffPlasticity/01_CleanData.md

 ```
 Fruit Number

 I have 3 fruit numbers - the one when harvested, the imageJ 1 from many people, and the imageJ 2 where Basia counted them all.
 How correlated are each of these?
-(Note Basia doesn't have CF in the dataset, so looking only at Currents and Futures)
+(Note Basia doesn't have CF in the dataset, that's why it has more NA values, so looking only at Currents and Futures)

 ``` r
 fruit_comp<- CleanData_2021[CleanData_2021$Treatment %in% c("Current", "Future"), c("TotFruit", "IJ_FruitCount", "FruitCount_BL")]